LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 This illustrates how cancellation won't necessarily take effect immediately.
 The `Console.ReadKey` API does not offer an overload accepting a `CancellationToken`, so this observable won't be able to detect that cancellation is requested until the user next presses a key, causing `ReadKey` to return.

 Bearing in mind that cancellation might have been requested while we were waiting for `ReadKey` to return, you might think we should check for that after `ReadKey` returns and before calling `OnNext`.
-In fact it doesn't matter if we don't, because Rx ensures that you can't break the rule that says an observable source must not call into an observer after a call to `Dispose` on that observer's subscription returns.
-This is one reason why the `IObserver<T>` it passes to you is a wrapper: if you continue to call methods on that `IObserver<T>` after a request to unsubscribe, Rx just ignores the calls.
-This means there are two important things to be aware of: if you _do_ ignore attempts to unsubscribe and continue to do work to produce items, you are just wasting time because nothing will receive those items; if you call `OnError` it's possible that nothing is listening and that the error will be completely ignored.
+In fact it doesn't matter if we don't.
+Rx has a rule that says an observable source _must not_ call into an observer _after_ a call to `Dispose` on that observer's subscription returns.
+To enforce that rule, if the callback you pass to `Observable.Create` continues to call methods on its `IObserver<T>` after a request to unsubscribe, Rx just ignores the call.
+This is one reason why the `IObserver<T>` it passes to you is a wrapper: it can intercept the calls before they are passed to the underlying observer.
+However, that convenience means there are two important things to be aware of
+1. if you _do_ ignore attempts to unsubscribe and continue to do work to produce items, you are just wasting time because nothing will receive those items
+2. if you call `OnError` it's possible that nothing is listening and that the error will be completely ignored.

 There are overloads of `Create` designed to support `async` methods.
 This next method exploits this to be able to use the asynchronous `ReadLineAsync` method to present lines of text from a file as an observable source.